 CyberGhost is a Romanian-based VPN provider founded in 2011.
 They are one of the most rapidly growing VPNs in the industry with a strong focus on server selection, value pricing, and usability.

-CyberGhost is not a big brand in the VPN industry despite their 10 million reported users.
-CyberGhost offers a network of 700+ servers across 29+ countries via a range of devices including Android, iPhone, Mac & Desktop.
+CyberGhost offers a network of 2700+ servers across 60+ countries via a range of devices including Android, iPhone, Mac & Desktop.
+They allow up to 7 device connections.
 They have a unique approach to P2P (neither banning nor fully allowing), a good focus on usability and complementary features.

 After years of foolishly running my online business via public WiFi, I decided to start using a VPN to secure my communications (and access a bit of out of market sporting events while traveling).